Educational technology: History

-With the advent of World Wide Web in the 1990s, teachers embarked on the method of using emerging technologies to employ multi-object oriented sites, which are text-based online virtual reality systems, to create course websites along with simple sets of instructions for their students.

 By 1994, the first online high school had been founded.
 In 1997, Graziadei described criteria for evaluating products and developing technology-based courses that include being portable, replicable, scalable, affordable, and having a high probability of long-term cost-effectiveness.

 Improved Internet functionality enabled new schemes of communication with multimedia or webcams.
-The National Center for Education Statistics estimates the number of K 12 students enrolled in online distance learning programs increased by 65% from 2002 to 2005, with greater flexibility, ease of communication between teacher and student, and quick lecture and assignment feedback.
+The National Center for Education Statistics estimates the number of K-12 students enrolled in online distance learning programs increased by 65% from 2002 to 2005, with greater flexibility, ease of communication between teacher and student, and quick lecture and assignment feedback.

-According to a 2008 study conducted by the U.S Department of Education, during the 2006–2007 academic year about 66% of postsecondary public and private schools participating in student financial aid programs offered some distance learning courses; records show 77% of enrollment in for-credit courses with an online component.
+According to a 2008 study conducted by the U.S. Department of Education, during the 2006–2007 academic year, about 66% of postsecondary public and private schools participating in student financial aid programs offered some distance learning courses; records show 77% of enrollment in for-credit courses with an online component.
 In 2008, the Council of Europe passed a statement endorsing e-learning's potential to drive equality and education improvements across the EU.

 Computer-mediated communication (CMC) is between learners and instructors, mediated by the computer.
 In contrast, CBT/CBL usually means individualized (self-study) learning, while CMC involves educator/tutor facilitation and requires the scalarization of flexible learning activities.
 In addition, modern ICT provides education with tools for sustaining learning communities and associated knowledge management tasks.

 Students growing up in this digital age have extensive exposure to a variety of media.
 Major high-tech companies have funded schools to provide them with the ability to teach their students through technology.

 2015 was the first year that private nonprofit organizations enrolled more online students than for-profits, although public universities still enrolled the highest number of online students.
 In the fall of 2015, more than 6 million students enrolled in at least one online course.